By the end of this lesson, you will be able to:

 int score = 95;

 Java provides primitive data types for handling basic kinds of data.
-These types are called “primitive” because they’re simple, fundamental types that don’t have complex behaviors like objects do.
+These types are called primitive because they’re simple, fundamental types that don’t have complex behaviors like objects do.
 Using these primitive types, you can store numbers, single characters, and true/false values.

 Each primitive type in Java has a specific role, size, and range of values it can hold.
 Here’s an overview:

-- Integer Types: These types are used to store whole numbers (no decimals).
+- Integer Types: These types are used to store whole numbers (no decimals)

-- short: Takes up 2 bytes (16 bits), with a range from -32,768 to 32,767.
+: Takes up 2 bytes (16 bits), with a range from -32,768 to 32,767int

-- Floating-Point Types: These types are used to store numbers with decimal points, essential for precision calculations.
+- Floating-Point Types: These types are used to store numbers with decimal points, essential for precision calculations

-- Character Type: The char type stores a single Unicode character, such as letters, digits, or symbols.
-It occupies 2 bytes (16 bits) because it supports a wide range of international characters.
+type stores a single Unicode character, such as letters, digits, or symbols.
+It occupies 2 bytes (16 bits) because it supports a wide range of international characters - Boolean Type: The boolean type represents

-- Boolean Type: The boolean type represents true or false values, commonly used in conditions.
-It takes up very little memory.
+values, commonly used in conditions.
+It takes up very little memory

 Java’s primitive data types form the backbone of efficient programming, allowing code to run smoothly and consistently across various systems.
 Since these types store values directly in memory, they offer speed and simplicity, making your code more efficient.